CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-06.md

 # Lab 7: Microsoft Defender for Cloud Apps-Configuring Cloud Discovery

+## Overview

+In this lab, you will configure Microsoft Defender for Cloud Apps to enable Cloud Discovery.
+You will integrate Microsoft Defender for Endpoint, enable the Cloud Apps advanced feature, and configure the Enforce App Access setting.
+You will then generate and upload a snapshot report from proxy logs to analyze discovered apps in your environment using the Cloud Discovery dashboard.

+> **⚠ Important Usage Guidance:** Microsoft Defender for Cloud Apps may take several minutes to display new configurations or reports.
+If you do not see the expected options or results immediately, wait and refresh the page before proceeding.

 1. In the Edge browser, log-in to Microsoft Defender portal using the following link: https://security.microsoft.com/ with the below username and password if prompted to sign in.

     - **Email/Username:** <inject key="AzureAdUserEmail"></inject>